 Tables are essentially a group of cells arranged in a proper way.
-So typically you would expect that ungrouping a table into individual cells should be a piece of cake, right?
+So, typically you would expect that ungrouping a table into individual cells should be a piece of cake, right?
 Nothing can be further from that!
 Before we explore ways to ungroup a table, let us understand why you would want to ungroup a table in the first place.
 One of the main reasons why you may consider ungrouping a Table within PowerPoint is to animate it segment by segment.
-In all PowerPoint versions, either the entire table can be animated -- or nothing!
+In all PowerPoint versions, either the entire table can be animated or nothing can be!
 The workaround is to ungroup the table so that your table gets converted into a bunch of individual shapes, and you can animate every individual shape as you want.
 So let us look at some ideas to understand ungrouping Tables better.

 Figure 1: Group option greyed out for the Table in PowerPoint 2013

 To successfully ungroup, we will take an unconventional approach.
 However, in this process, even the lines within the table will get converted to individual shapes.
 So, make sure to apply a Table Style that includes as fewer lines as possible, or doesn't include any line.
 Thereafter, follow these steps to ungroup a table in PowerPoint 2013:

 - Make a backup copy of the table that you want to ungroup (or just duplicate the slide that contains the table).
 This is highly recommended because after ungrouping, the table will no longer be editable in its tabular form.

 - Select the table and right-click to access a contextual menu shown in Figure 2.
 Within in menu, select either the Cut or Copy options.

 - Preferably, add a new slide.
 Then select the Home tab of the Ribbon, click the small down-arrow beneath the Paste button, and choose the Paste Special option, as shown highlighted in red within Figure 3.